 - Try to get everything you need, like a cold drink, food, change of breast pads or muslin, to hand before you start.

 - Sit in a chair with your back well supported.
 You may want to use a footstool to raise your feet to help support your baby.

 - Let your head and shoulders become as relaxed as possible.

 - Make sure your baby's head and body is in a straight line with baby's tummy facing your tummy.
 This will mean baby doesn't have to turn their head to feed and make it easier for them to swallow and feed for longer.

-- Always bring your baby to the breast… rather than bending to bring breast to baby.
+- Always bring your baby to the breast… rather than bending to bring your breast to baby.

-For your baby to feed properly, they need to have a good latch onto your nipple.
+For your baby to feed well they need to have a good latch onto your nipple.
 You can do this by;

-- Lining your baby’s nose in line with your nipple.
+- Making sure your baby’s nose in line with your nipple.
 This will allow them to tip their head to open their mouth widely.

 - Gently touch their lips with your nipple as this can help them to open their mouth wide, ready to feed.
 Your baby needs to get a big mouthful of breast from underneath the nipple.
 Placing your baby with their nose level with your nipple will allow them to reach up and attach to the breast well.